Suraj151/esp8266-framework/README.md

        return ServiceProvider::initService(arg);
    }
    ```
-   That alone makes it visible in `ps`, killable with `pkill Metrics`, and controllable with `srvc stop Metrics`.
+   That alone makes it visible in `ps`, killable with `pkill Metrics`, and controllable with `service stop Metrics`.
 4. Include it and call its `initService` from the orchestrator, in the right slot per [§6.3](#63-init-order).
-5. Implement the two print hooks so `srvc` has something to show, and add a command or a web page if it deserves one.
+5. Implement the two print hooks so `service` has something to show, and add a command or a web page if it deserves one.
 6. React to other services through events rather than by calling them.

 Two habits keep services well-behaved.
 Do the real work in `initService`, not in the constructor — at construction time the device globals do not exist yet.
 And prefer value members or static buffers to heap allocation, since these devices stay up for months at a time.